 Having done your own research and planning, and discussed how to proceed with the developer, it’s essential to document the agreement accurately, to ensure that everyone is on the same page.

 “Get everything in written form,” says Burke.
 “Make sure that you have a clear brief, to begin with, to give the suppliers, and shop around, as well.
 Price isn’t what you should be looking at.
 It should be understanding and expectations.”

 When in discussions with a web developer, it’s important to establish how easy it will be to move on to a new design company in the future, if necessary.

 “The first thing they need to think about is the intellectual property, which is the files that constitute the site,” says The Web Room’s Sweeting.
 “You need to know who actually owns that work, because if you want to move in three years’ time, and get a new developer involved to redesign their website, you mightn’t be able to get the files, and have to start from scratch.”

 As Clear Pixels’ Haskings points out, it’s wise to check how the site is likely to be hosted, as this is one of the best indicators of whether it will be easy to shift in the future.

 “One key thing is to check if you’re able to host the website through somewhere other than the web developer,” he says.
 “That is, to me, one of the easiest questions to ask that could save a lot of money in the long run.”

 “Ask them if the website has to be hosted with them.
-If they’re using a centralised system, that’s when they’d have to come clean and say so,” suggests Haskings.
-“That should set alarm bells ringing, because that means instantly you’ll be locked in with them as a provider.”
+If they’re using a centralized system, that’s when they’d have to come clean and say so,” suggests Haskins.
+“That should set alarm bells ringing because that means instantly you’ll be locked in with them as a provider.”